Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Planning

-\paragraph{User Revision.} User edits provide a high-fidelity personalization signal that can update user-conditioned objectives, constraints, and preferences for subsequent planning and generation. \citet{gao2024aligning} show that learning latent preferences from historical edits can reduce future edit effort and improve user-specific alignment in subjective settings.
+\paragraph{User Revision.} User edits provide a high-fidelity personalization signal that can update user-conditioned objectives, constraints, and preferences for subsequent planning and generation. \citet{gao2024aligning} shows that learning latent preferences from historical edits can reduce future edit effort and improve user-specific alignment in subjective settings.
 Building on this mixed-initiative view, AIPOM \citep{kim2025aipom} represents plans as editable structures, enabling users to revise intermediate plans while the agent updates constraints and priorities accordingly.
 Similar revision loops appear in domain systems such as Dango \citep{chen2025dango}, which supports iterative correction of agent-produced data-processing workflows, and PlanFitting \citep{shin2025planfitting}, which refines personalized exercise plans through conversational revisions.
-This revision-driven interaction pattern is also adopted in deployed coding agents, where users review proposed changes and iteratively provide follow-up edits or instructions to steer subsequent updates \citep{claudecode, githubcopilot}.
+Similar revision patterns are also increasingly visible in deployed coding assistants \citep{claudecode, githubcopilot}.